KPI ExamplesEvent Count

 How Event Count Correlates With Other KPIs

-Event Count is directly tied to default and custom events, often set up using Google Tag Manager.
-This allows agencies to focus on specific user behaviors that matter most to their campaigns and clients.
+Event Count is directly tied to default GA4 metrics and custom events, often set up using Google Tag Manager.
+This allows helps agencies gain insights and focus on specific user behaviors that matter most to their campaigns and clients.
 Through Google Analytics event tracking, Event Count is grouped into larger classifications, like event category, event action, and event label.

 A high Event Count usually points to more engaged users, and these are the people who are often more likely to convert.
 When analyzing event data in comprehensive reports, consider Event Count and which types of events typically tie to the desired customer behavior.